Deveraux-Parker/VibeVoice-Low-Vram/README.md

-These are some efforts toward running VibeVoice on lower vram systems.
+These are some efforts toward running VibeVoice (the larger 7b version, not the small 1.5b) on lower vram systems.

 I've put up pre-quanitzed versions of the VibeVoice here: https://huggingface.co/DevParker/VibeVoice7b-low-vram